OCR-D/spec/web_api.md

 from the Workspace Server.
 In case `result_queue_name` property is presented, the result of the processing will be pushed to the queue with the provided name.
 If the queue does not exist yet, it will be created on the fly.
 This is useful when there is another service waiting for the results of processing.
 That service can simply listen to that queue and will be immediately notified when the results are available.
-An example of a result message looks like this:
+The message schema can be found [here](web_api/result-message.schema.yml), while an example of a result message looks like this:

 ```yaml
 job_id: uuid